 The Article of Organization or Certificate of Formation is the document that you file with the secretary of state to register your LLC.
 This document is the principal document that ensures the legal status of your company.

 If you are afraid of paperwork or do not have time to go through an extensive filing process, you can hire online LLC services.
-Many online platforms like Legalzoom offers legal assistance to file your article of organization guide you through technicalities during the filings.
+Many online platforms like Legalzoom offers legal assistance to file your article of organization and guide you through technicalities during the filing.

 #6: Get an EIN

-Even if you have employees for your Nurse Practitioners Business any, an EIN will help you stay compliant with federal tax requirements.
+Even if you have employees for your Nurse Practitioners Business, an EIN will help you stay compliant with federal tax requirements.
 You can get an EIN for free if you will directly apply to the IRS.